databendlabs/databend/docs/doc/90-contributing/02-pgo.md

   Building an optimized Databend with Profile Guided Optimization.
 ---

-Profile-guided Optimization is a compiler optimization technique, which collects typical execution data (possible branches) during program execution and then optimizes for inlining, conditional branches, machine code layout, register allocation, etc.
+Profile-guided Optimization is a compiler optimization technique that involves collecting typical execution data, including possible branches, during program execution.
+This collected data is then used to optimize various aspects of the code, such as inlining, conditional branches, machine code layout, and register allocation.

 According to the tests, PGO makes a consistent improvement for Databend.
 The performance benefits depend on your typical workload - you can get better or worse results.